careerbuilder/MyCandidatesIntegrationDocumentation/TEE.md

 - SubmitLargeDocument
 - GetLargDocumentByKey

-The Taleo equeries used are fairly complex but have the effect of only importing candidates:
+The Taleo queries used are fairly complex but have the effect of only importing candidates that meet the following:
 - must have an attachment
 - attachment must be marked as type RESUME, or have the word “resume” or “CV” in the title